• About

 Another State of Mind

 I miss New York.
-I miss that every day is an adventure and that life is a cross between an odd treasure hunt and simultaneous evolution of the olfactory, visual, and auditory senses.
+I miss the every day adventures and that life is a cross between an odd treasure hunt and simultaneous evolution of the olfactory, visual, and auditory senses.
 Sometimes heavenly, sometimes objectionable, but always decisively different.

-And around every corner is either the most unexpected and bizarre thing you ever saw or the most sedate urban facade eclipsed by a street corner dance battle or temporal art installation that somehow infers nothing and everything.
+And around every corner is either the most unexpected and bizarre thing you ever saw or the most sedate urban facade eclipsed by a dance battle or art installation that somehow infers nothing and everything.

-I miss East Village bookstores with tag lines like 18 miles of books.
-I miss the casual musicians playing on the subway platforms.
+I miss East Village bookstores with tag lines like 18 miles of books(Strand Bookstore for the initiated).
+I miss the musicians playing casually on the subway platforms.
 And I miss the condensed arts and culture experiences that no other city I’ve been to replicates.
 There are approximately 1,400 art galleries in New York City.

 I miss stumbling into those unexpected green spaces in the middle of the city that provide a perfect respite from the concrete jungle.
-I miss the winter sun casting long shadows, warming my hands with single-origin coffee, and imagining what I will create next.
+I miss the winter sun casting long shadows, warming my hands with a cup of coffee from the corner Bodega, and imagining what I will create next.
+New York City is the place where you can create whatever version of yourself you want to as long as you’re willing to do it with 8 million other people.

 The Attitude of Gratitude